RTBRuhan/RTBRuhan/README.md

 - 🌱 I’m currently doing my C.M.T
 - 👯 Interested to colaborate on Fun projects
-- 🥅 Current Goals: Contribute more to Fun projects
+- 🥅 Current Goals: Learn more

 ### Connect with me: